zchen15/SURF/README.md

 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t0a_python_for_scientific_computing.html
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t8b_extracting_info_from_images.html
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t8a_time_series.html
+* Generating plot using matplotlib will also make your life easier.
+Bokeh is for fancy people.

 ## Collaboration
 Please adhere to the caltech honor code when completing these exercises.
 Your responses are to be your own original work.
 No collaboration is allowed.